jamloop/rtbkit/README.md

 This repository contains a subtree of RTBkit i.e. all commits.
 Updating it to a new version means importing commits from the updated fork of RTBkit or from RTBkit directly.
 This can be done with subtree pull:

 ```
+git remote add upstream https://github.com/your-fork/rtbkit.git
-git subtree pull --prefix rtbkit https://github.com/your-fork/rtbkit.git master --squash
+git subtree pull --prefix rtbkit upstream master --squash
 ```

-Sometimes, it's useful to be able to upstream changes to RTBkit.
+Sometimes, it's useful to be able to upstream changes to RTBkit so that they get integrated in the official repository.
 The first step is to extract and upstream commits (with their history limited to rtbkit) to your fork.
 This can be done with subtree pull:

 ```
-git subtree push --prefix rtbkit https://github.com/your-fork/rtbkit.git master
+git subtree push --prefix rtbkit upstream master
 ```

 Then, create a pull request and submit it for review.